Fighting in Myanmar sends thousands fleeing to Thailand

 A statement issued a day earlier by Thailand’s Thai-Myanmar Border Command Center said the authorities in Tak province had provided 10 temporary shelters to host refugees in two border districts, including Mae Sot, a major crossing point.

-Tak province's Public Relations Department said on Facebook that the clashes occurred at two sites inside Myawaddy province about 4 miles from the border, causing "several injuries and deaths for soldiers on both sides."
+Tak province’s Public Relations Department said on Facebook that the clashes occurred at two sites inside Myawaddy province about 6 kilometers (4 miles) from the border, causing “several injuries and deaths for soldiers on both sides.”

 The website of Myanmar’s Eleven Media Group reported that according to sources on the Thai side, more than 3,000 people had fled across the Moei River — which marks the border — to escape fighting on Wednesday.